TrevorAshby/VALL-E/README.md

 - https://github.com/desh2608/gmm-hmm-asr
 - https://www.quora.com/How-does-GMM-HMM-model-work-in-ASR

-## TO DO
+## COMPLETE VALL-E TO DO
 1. ~~Write a script to download the datasets~~
-2. Figure out DNN-HMM ASR model for transcribing, then convert to phonemes
+2. ~~Figure out DNN-HMM ASR model for transcribing, then convert to phonemes~~
 3. install and setup EnCodec
 4. Build Transformer Decoder
 5. Setup NAR and AR configurations for Decoder